Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

   stopped before it's scheduled `EndTime`.
 * `PreprovisionedIoTHubInUse`: whether the simulation ran or is running using the Azure IoT Hub created during the solution deployment.
-* 'PreprovisionedIoTHubMetricsUrl': the url to navigate to the IoT Hub metrics page.
+* `PreprovisionedIoTHubMetricsUrl`: the url to navigate to the IoT Hub metrics page.
 * `Statistics` is a set of read only properties providing counters at a given time.
-When the simulation is stopped, the current values for `TotalMessagesSent` and `AverageMessagesPerSecond` are retrieved from storage.

 ## Start simulation